 QUALITY DECLARATION - SUMMARY

-Statistics presented in this release have been compiled from data collected by the Australian Bureau of Statistics (ABS) from higher education institutions in the Survey of Research and Experimental Development (R&D), Higher Education Organisations.
+Statistics presented in this release have been compiled from data collected by the Australian Bureau of Statistics (ABS) from higher education institutions in the Survey of Research and Experimental Development, Higher Education Organisations.
 The data were collected under the authority of the Census and Statistics Act 1905.

 For information about the institutional environment of the ABS, including its legislative obligations, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

 R&D statistics produced by the ABS enable the nature and distribution of R&D activity in Australia to be monitored and analysed for policy formulation, allocation of funds and determination of research priorities.
-The major users of R&D data are Commonwealth and State government organisations: mainly the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE) and the Department of Education, Employment and Workplace Relations (DEEWR).
+The major users of R&D data are Commonwealth and State government organisations: mainly the Department of Industry and the Department of Education.
 R&D data are also used extensively by the Productivity Commission and for international comparison purposes.

 Since the release of the 2008-09 Australian System of National Accounts, R&D has been treated as capital formation.
 This resulted from the implementation of the new international standards System of National Accounts, 2008 (2008 SNA) and represents a change in treatment of R&D (as intermediate consumption) from SNA 1993.

-Data are collected from higher education institutions in the Survey of R&D, Higher Education Organisations on a biennial basis (even years), with the reference year being the calendar year (i.e. year ended 31 December).
-Statistics compiled from the data collected are released within 18 months of the reference period.
+Data are collected from higher education institutions in the Survey of Research and Experimental Development, Higher Education Organisations on a biennial basis (even years), with the reference year being the calendar year (i.e. year ended 31 December).
+Statistics compiled from the data collected are released approximately 17 months after the reference period.

-For the higher education sector, the Survey of R&D, Higher Education Organisations is a census of in-scope institutions (refer to the Scope and Coverage section of the Explanatory Notes).
+The Survey of Research and Experimental Development, Higher Education Organisations is a census of in-scope institutions (refer to the Scope and Coverage section of the Explanatory Notes).

 Revisions to previous cycle data occur on discovery of errors in the data.
 Revisions are only applied, where the impact on: